Single-quanta interferometry: which-way versus which-phase information stored in an ancillary quantum system: Appendix B: The AQS of the proposed setup

-$f_0$ is the frequency of the single photon. $f$ is the resonance frequency of the system which the photon faces.
-If the atom is initially prepared in $|g_0\rangle$, it is not coupled with the cavity; the photon faces just the cavity and $f$ is the cavity's resonance frequency.
-If the atom is initially prepared in the subspace spanned by $|g_1\rangle$ and $|e\rangle$, it is strongly coupled with the cavity; $f$ equals the transition frequency between the entangled levels of the atom and the cavity.
+$f_p$ is the frequency of the single photon and $f_s$ is the resonance frequency of the system which the photon faces.
+If the atom is initially prepared in $|0\rangle$, it is not coupled with the cavity; the photon faces just the cavity and $f_s = f_0$.
+If the atom is initially prepared in the subspace spanned by $|1\rangle$ and $|e\rangle$, it is strongly coupled with the cavity; $f_s$ equals the transition frequency between the entangled energy levels of the atom and the cavity.